maplibre/maplibre-navigation-ios/README.md

 ## <a name="sample-code">Sample code

 A demo app is currently not available.
-Please check the Mapbox repository or documentation for examples.
+Please check the Mapbox repository or documentation for examples, especially on the forked version.
 You can try the provided demo app, which you need to first run `carthage update --platform iOS --use-xc-frameworks` for in the root of this project.

 In order to see the map or calculate a route you need your own Maptile and Direction services.